ZhongkuiMa/ZhongkuiMa.github.io/_sources/publications.rst

     Haixin Ding, Li Xie, **Zhongkui Ma**.
     2018.
     *Technology Intelligence Engineering*.
+    :bdg-link-info:`PDF <#docs/papers/Does Truthfully-Stating Strategy Really Have its Reward.pdf>`

     **Abstract:**
     A multi-phase and multi-state model is constructed at micro level for modeling the diffusion of innovation, and typical innovation quality communication strategies are proposed.
 Moreover, an Agent-based modeling and simulation technique is also employed to investigate the effects of different innovation quality communication strategies under various settings.
 The results show that (1) the intuitively appealing truthfully-stating strategy is not rewarding as expected, and from the perspective of specific transaction, over-stating strategy should be adopted, and (2) the dominant satisfaction paradigm in the mainstream marketing is misleading for the choice of innovation quality communication strategies.